Vladislav Troitsky: Biography

-Vladislav Troitsky was born in the capital of the south-eastern ASSR Buryatia.
-He moved with his parents into Ukraine at age eleven, where he graduated in 1987 from the Igor Sikorsky Kyiv Polytechnic Institute in radio engineering.
-In 1990 he concluded his aspirantur there, too, and in 2002 graduated from a course of studies in directing and acting art at the Russian Institute of Theatre Arts.
+Vladislav Troitsky was born in Ulan-Ude, the capital of the south-eastern ASSR Buryatia.
+He moved with his parents to Ukraine at age eleven, where he graduated in 1987 from the Igor Sikorsky Kyiv Polytechnic Institute in radio engineering.
+In 1990, he concluded his aspirantur there, too, and in 2002 graduated from a course of studies in directing and acting art at the Russian Institute of Theatre Arts.
 Subsequently he taught at the national cinema and television university Karpenko-Karyj in Kyiv from 2003 to 2006.
 Troitsky lives and works in Kyiv.

 Work

 Starting in the middle of the 1990s, Troitsky was active in the independent theatre and music scene and has left enduring marks with his creations: